Covid-19 Licensing Response

 Your application should be signed.
 Any necessary documentation should accompany the application.
 If you do not have scanned/electronic copies of documents, you can provide photographs.
 Images of documents must be clear and legible.

-Once we receive your application, we will review it and contact you in due course to arrange payment.
-Please do not send us cash.
+Once we receive your application, we will review it and contact you if anything further is required.

 You can find electronic copies of our applications at: